Updated: September 1st, 2023

 There are two primary trimming methods used by cannabis cultivators.
 Wet trimming involves trimming your buds straight after harvest while the plant is still green and fully hydrated.

 Dry trimming, on the other hand, involves trimming your buds after drying and before curing.
 It’s generally recommended to trim wet cannabis plants, as it’s easier to avoid losing resin from the natural agitation generated by handling dry buds.

 The cannabis plant is covered in magic potion bottles.
-These little, crystal containers have been dispensing fairy dust for millenia and go by the name, “Trichomes.”
+These little, crystal containers have been dispensing fairy dust for millennia and go by the name, “Trichomes.”

 Maybe they are not little glass bottles and maybe they are not filled with fairy dust, but it sure seems that way given the intricate medicines found inside.
 They contain resin, which is a sap-like substance that contains the aromatic terpenes, as well as the therapeutic cannabinoids.